-Perhaps you’ve been been on the Internet a short time researching all the “make money online” business models, and there’s a question you have – what are private label rights and should I get me some?
+Perhaps you’ve been on the Internet a short time researching all your blog topics, and there’s a question you have – what are private label rights and should I get me some?

 Simply put, private label rights, also known as PLR, are products or articles that you can purchase and use as your own.
 The expression “use as your own” here means you can change them to fit your purposes.
 Here are some of the ways you can change PLR:

 - Put your name as the author.

 - Reshuffle paragraphs, take out or add new paragraphs.

 - Totally rewrite it.

 - Add additional information, such as your personal experiences

 - Add any links you want in the PLR.